kamde25/odin-landing-page/README.md

 # odin-landing-page
-here i will be creating a landing page using flexbox to proof that i can use it proficently.
+here i will be creating a landing page using flexbox to show that i can use it proficently.